Learning a Fourier Transform for Linear Relative Positional Encodings in Transformers: METHOD

-\paragraph{Local RPEs.} \FLT~is also capable (through the corresponding structured parameterized Fourier Transforms $g$) of modeling various schemes where the RPE mechanism needs to be applied only locally and regular attention is to be used for tokens far enough from each other.
-We call such strategies \textit{local RPEs} or LRPEs.
-These include higher-dimensional LRPEs, particularly relevant for tokens with positions embedded in $\mathbb{R}^{\ell}$ for $\ell > 1$.
-The mechanism, which we present below in detail, can be considered an RFM-based smoothing of the original objective described by discrete parameters (such as the \textit{radius of the local RPE} measured in the number of the nearest tokens).
+\paragraph{Local RPEs.} Through the corresponding structured parameterized Fourier Transforms $g$, \FLT~is also capable of modeling various schemes where the RPE mechanism needs to be applied only locally and regular attention is to be used for tokens far enough from each other.
+We call such strategies \textit{local RPEs}.
+Local RPEs can be derived for both sequential data and high-dimensional geometric data.